How to build a React component that is both controlled and uncontrolled (with examples)

 Did you find this article valuable?

-Support Iva Kop by becoming a sponsor.
+Support Where is the mouse? by becoming a sponsor.
 Any amount is appreciated!